linebender/druid/CONTRIBUTING.md

 For that reason our CI testing always uses the highest version that is still compatible.
 This mimics what a new developer would experience when they start using Druid.

-What about the the minimum supported version or all the versions between the minimum and maximum?
+What about the minimum supported version or all the versions between the minimum and maximum?
 It is not practical for us to test all the combinations of possible sub-dependency versions.
 Without testing there can easily be mistakes.
 Let's say our `Cargo.toml` specifies that we depend on the package `foo` version `^1.1.1` and the latest `foo` version is `1.1.3`.